 Sixty-eight percent of full-service agencies in the United States use a blended rate in terms of calculating an hourly rate for an employee.
 They take their entire staff and figure out a rate that blends all salaries.
 The average blended rate for a full-service marketing agency in today’s market is $150 an hour to $200 an hour in most markets.
 In the bigger markets, it runs closer to $250 an hour.

-The other approach is to use a rate card that creates a specific hourly rate for each employee or position in the agency.
-Non-blended rates can run anywhere from $100 an hour for a lower level employee to $750+ an hour for a top-level strategist or creative out of New York.
+The other approach is to use average ad agency rate cards that create a specific hourly rate to hire each employee or position in the firm.
+Non-blended rates can run anywhere from $100 an hour for a lower-level employee to $750+ an hour for a top-level digital strategist or creative out of New York.
 The rate for a digital marketing agency can vary quite a bit depending on an employee’s experience.

 OUTSIDE GOODS AND SERVICES

-Most firms will buy certain outside goods and services and mark them up anywhere from 5 to 30 percent depending on the service or good purchased.
-This is to cover the cost to source, acquire and carry the paper (usually vendors of the agency are paid before the agency receives their client’s money and they take a risk that client will not pay their bill.)
-The markup helps offset the costs and risks associated with the agency floating this debt.
+Most firms will buy certain outside goods and hire services and mark them up anywhere from 5 to 30 percent depending on the service or good purchased.
+This is to cover the cost to source, hire and carry the paper (usually vendors of the agency are paid before the agency receives their client’s money and they take a risk that client will not pay their bill.)
+The markup helps offset the marketing agency costs and risks associated with the firm floating this debt.

 VALUE PRICING AND FIXED PRICING

-The big buzzword a few years back was something called value pricing.
+The big buzzword among digital firms a few years back was something called value pricing.
 In other words, digital marketing agency pricing is structured to charge what the client thinks the value of a certain effort is worth.
-If your time and materials equal $5,000 for a project, but the client values it at $3,000 then you charge the $3,000.
+If your time and materials costs equal $5,000 for a project, but the client values it at $3,000 then you charge the $3,000.
 The idea here is that clients can get basic services (say an email blast) at a certain price from lower-cost vendors, so they don’t value it as much as maybe custom branding work, which could be priced above what standard hourly rate may indicate.